charbelmarche33/charbelmarche33.github.io/_posts/blog/2018-04-10-Blog-entry-thirteen.markdown

 1)	What was the project assignment?

-The test plan was a test plan for the weather web application.
+The test plan was a document that was required for the weather web application.
 The implementation team and I needed to make a test plan document to give to the testing team so that they can test our project.
 This paper was a part of my Software engineering class.

 2)	What did you learn from the project?